 The weekend sequence looks like this.
-We have overlap of the red signal lights.
+We have an overlap of the red signal lights.
 The arrows are not used.

 It is important to note that the sequencing and information contained in these charts must be understood fully before programming can begin.
 Take the time to review and understand the following tables.
-Here is a copy of the excel table complete with the inputs, mask and outputs.
+Here is a copy of the excel table complete with the inputs, mask, and outputs.

-This method of programming can have vast number of applications.
+This method of programming can have a vast number of applications.
 Here are some of the advantages of using this method:

 - Modification of the program without extensive rewriting

 - Integration with a Human Machine Interface (HMI) to control, modify and troubleshoot

 - I quickly understood the logic to follow.
 Looking at the pointers, the compare instruction will promptly tell you what sensor is not being made.